-The Confirmation Retreat has been rescheduled to March 13th.
+The Confirmation Retreat has been rescheduled to March 13th from 10:00am - 6:00pm.
 If your student cannot make that date please let Amanda know ASAP.

 There will be two retreats for High Schoolers next semester: Saturday, February 6th from 9:30am – 7:30pm – all High School retreat called Metanoia.